-If your car doesn’t have any factory rails or tracks, don’t worry; there are still plenty of more options for you to put some bars on your roof.
+If your car doesn’t have any factory rails, don’t worry; there are still options for you to put some bars on your roof.
 Some vehicles (BMW, Volkswagen, and Mazda especially) come from the factory with fixed mounting points.
 Often these are hidden by little trap doors on your roof, and you can attach racks directly to these spots.

-If this is possible it’s almost always the best way to go, and can even save you some money over some other options.
-As usual, check the fit guide to ensure a proper fit before making any final choices.
+If this is possible, it’s almost always the best way to go and can even save you some money over some other options.
+Check the fit guide to ensure a proper fit before making any final choices.

 Nothing but a bare roof

-If your car has nothing but a bare roof then you have to make a choice between two mounting options.
-Either you go with a system with clips mounting into your door-jams, or you can permanently mount a rack to the roof in a similar style to the factory mount options.
+If your car has nothing but a bare roof, then you have to choose between two mounting options.
+Either you go with a system with clips mounting into your door jams, or you can permanently mount a rack to the roof similar to the factory mount options.

 Permanent roof rack installations

-There are many reasons someone would choose to permanently install a rack to the roof of their car including:
+There are many reasons someone would choose to permanently install a rack on the roof of their car, including:

 - Desired ability to quickly remove the cross bars from the roof.